openbullet/openbullet2-docs/docs/contributing/development.md

 ### Pull Request

-First, complete the steps above to setup your container to build the master branch.
+First, complete the steps above to setup your container to build the staging branch.

 :::note